-- All water remaining in the container should be disposed of so that the container is empty. - The outside of the container should be thoroughly cleansed and washed down to remove any dirt, dust or other contaminant.
-Water at a suitably hot temperature containing an appropriate detergent is recommended for this purpose. - 3.
-Water should be put in the container, swirled around, then emptied out. - The container should then be totally filled with water containing an appropriate sterilant solution and allowed to stand for the recommended contact time. - The solution should be emptied from the container. - The opening of the container should be cleaned thoroughly with an appropriate prepared wipe impregnated with a sterilant. - 7.
-The container should be inverted whilst stored overnight (if possible). - The container must be filled with mains water only and mains water only should be used for the above cleaning procedure. - On no account should garden hoses be used to fill water tanks.
+- 1. All water remaining in the container should be disposed of so that the container is empty. - 2.
+The outside of the container should be thoroughly cleansed and washed down to remove any dirt, dust or other contaminant.

+Water at a suitably hot temperature containing an appropriate detergent is recommended for this purpose.

+- 3. Water should be put in the container, swirled around, then emptied out. - The container should then be totally filled with sterilising fluid mixed to the strength recommended by the manufacture of the sterilising fluid and allowed to stand for the recommended contact time. - 5.
+The solution should be emptied from the container. - The opening of the container should be cleaned thoroughly with an appropriate prepared wipe impregnated sterilising fluid. - 7.
 The container should be inverted whilst stored overnight (if possible).

+- The container must be filled with mains water only and mains water only should be used for the above cleaning procedure. - 9.
+On no account should garden hoses be used to fill water tanks.